-Exams (180 points):
+Exams (200 points):

 There will be two exams throughout the term, 1 midterm and 1 final (see Course Calendar for specific dates).
 Each exam will cover the textbook chapters listed in the course calendar in addition to the lecture material we covered in class.
 The exams will consist of multiple-choice, fill-in-the-blank, and short answer questions.
-The midterm exam is worth 80 points and the final exam is worth 100 points (and will be comprehensive).
+Both the midterm and final exam are each worth 100 points.
+The final exam will be comprehensive.
 Study guides will be handed out one week prior to the exam date.
 You will not need to bring scantron forms.